Ping.sg Holiday Logos

 Hari Raya Haji 2007

-For Hari Raya haji, the logo has turned green, a prominent festive color.
+For Hari Raya haji, the logo has turned green, a prominent festive colour.
 In addition to that, I have also painted it over with a faint paisley design.
 This is the first time I have experimented with patterns in this logo series. ketupats (malay rice cakes) dangle from the logo.
 Once again, I made use of the dot in the “i”, replacing it with the islamic symbol.

 Halloween 2007: